 The Benefits of Brewing with a Chemex

-Did you know we serve Chemex brewed coffee at select Water Street locations?
-If you like your coffee clean and pure, this is the brewing method for you!
+If you like your coffee clean and pure, the Chemex brewing method is for you!

 The Chemex Coffeemaker was created in 1941 by Peter Schlumbohm.
 The shape was inspired by an Erlenmeyer flask using non-porous glass (plastic equivalents develop cracks and fissures over time which can house mineral deposits affecting the overall flavor).
 Also assisting the clean taste is the Chemex filter which is 30% thicker than traditional filters.
 The heavy filter eliminates unwanted fats or oils, resulting in a clean, pure, flavorful cup of coffee without bitterness or sediment.